Jack-Coutts/Correlation_Heatmap_Plotter/README.md

 # Correlation Heatmap Plotter

 This [Python](https://www.python.org/) program uses the [pearsonr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html) function from [SciPy](https://scipy.org/) to calculate the Pearson correlation coefficients and corresponding p values to describe the correlation between two sets of features.
+There is also the option to do [false discovery control](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.false_discovery_control.html) with the Benjamini-Hochberg procedure to generate q values from the aforementioned p values.
 These values are then used to generate a Correlation Heatmap with [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/).

 # User Instructions

 ### Downloading the Program

-* On Mac click [this](https://github.com/Jack-Coutts/Correlation_Heatmap_plotter/releases/download/v1.0.1/corr_plot_mac_exe) link to download the executable file.
+* On Mac click [this](https://github.com/Jack-Coutts/Correlation_Heatmap_plotter/releases/download/v1.1.0/corr_plot_mac_exe) link to download the executable file.

-* On Windows click [this](https://github.com/Jack-Coutts/Correlation_Heatmap_plotter/releases/download/v1.0.1/corr_plot_windows.exe) link to download the executable file.
+* On Windows click [this](https://github.com/Jack-Coutts/Correlation_Heatmap_plotter/releases/download/v1.1.0/corr_plot_windows.exe) link to download the executable file.

 NOTE: Both of these files can also be found in the GitHub release or in the `dist/` directory in this repository.